smnraphael/smnraphael/README.md

 # Hi there 👋

 Welcome to my GitHub space!
-I'm a junior Software Engineer based in Paris, France, passionate about creating cool stuff with code.
+I'm a junior Software Engineer, passionate about creating cool stuff with code.

 ## About Me